williamvds/website/content/blog/softwareIUse.md

 With a few plugins and tools Vim can also become a simple IDE, thanks to the [Language Server Protocol](https://microsoft.github.io/language-server-protocol).
-Enabling code completion, refactoring, and searching is now trivial exists for programming languages that have an existing tool that implements the protocol.
+Enabling code completion, refactoring, and searching is now trivial for programming languages that have an existing tool that implements the protocol.
 If all else fails, most popular IDEs have an add-on that provide a Vim-lite editing experience while maintaining all the useful features your IDE provides